Skip to main content

 • music

-The music in the game is widely praised for its atmospheric and thematic qualities, with many reviewers highlighting its creativity and ability to enhance the overall experience.
-Composed by Erik Ask-Upmark and Anna Rynefors, the soundtrack features a blend of medieval European and Scandinavian folk music, effectively setting the mood for different game eras.
-While some critiques mention repetitive loops, the majority agree that the music significantly contributes to the game's nostalgic and immersive atmosphere.
+The music in the game has been widely praised for its atmospheric and creative qualities, significantly enhancing the overall experience.
+Composed by Erik Ask-Upmark and Anna Rynefors, it features a blend of medieval European and Scandinavian folk music, effectively setting the mood for different game eras.
+While some reviews noted issues with graphics and looping tracks, many players, including those who typically mute game music, found it to be among the best they've encountered.

-• “The music, I don't think, is mentioned enough in all these reviews.
-I just want to say, from someone who normally turns the music off, this game has some of the best I have ever heard in a game... very creative and thought-provoking, just really sets the mood.”
+• “The music, I don't think, is mentioned enough in all these reviews, and I just want to say from someone who normally turns the music off, this game has some of the best I have ever heard in a game... very creative and thought-provoking, just really sets the mood.”

 • “You will find music from both of these projects in the game – intro music and early age music is Dråm, while middle and late age music is Falsobordone.”